SAP-samples/btp-build-resilient-apps/10-SetupTMS/README.md

 ![Development and Delivery landscape](images/tms1.png)

+> Note, this is not possible to run on **BTP trial** landscape due to limited quote for having multiple subaccounts.

+> Prerequisites: make sure that you have 3 subaccounts (Dev, QA/Pre-Prod, Prod) to successfully execute the transport and release.
+Additionally to *Dev* Subaccount, create Pre-Prod and Prod Subaccounts with sufficient Quota to deploy the application.

+TODO: Share HANA Cloud with the other subaccount.
+TODO: Quota indication for preprod and prod.

 Before we can combine both services, we need to setup Cloud Transport Management.
 The required steps are described below: